temporalio/documentation/docs/server/production-deploy.md

 Temporal does not yet support returning the number of tasks in a task queue.
 The main technical hurdle is that each task can have its own `ScheduleToStart` timeout, so just counting how many tasks were added and consumed is not enough.

-This is why we recommend tracking `ScheduleToStart` latency for determining if the task queue has a backlog (aka Workers are under-provisioned for a given Task Queue).
+This is why we recommend tracking `schedule_to_start_latency` for determining if the task queue has a backlog (aka your Workflow and Activity Workers are under-provisioned for a given Task Queue).
 We do plan to add features that give more visibility into the task queue state in future.

 ### FAQ: High Availability cluster configuration